Paul Belmondo (racing driver): Personal life

+Paul Belmondo was born in Boulogne-Billancourt, in the Hauts-de-Seine department, the son of actor Jean-Paul Belmondo and grandson of sculptor Paul Belmondo.

+Around 1981, he gained publicity for becoming the lover of Princess Stéphanie of Monaco.
 Belmondo married Luana Tenca (born Rome, 18 March 1971) in 1990.
 Luana Belmondo is a former model who is now a TV chef and broadcaster.
 The couple have three children including Victor, an actor.

-In June 2024, Luana and Paul announced that they have separated in January and that they have filed for divorce.
+In June 2024, Tenca and Belmondo announced that they had separated in January and had filed for divorce.